AUGUST '24 BOOTCAMP

-Attend our free two-day grantsmanship training for faculty and research administrative staff leading to the NIH SuRE and SuRE-First R16 application deadline.
-Our next bootcamp will be scheduled for Fall 2024, where presenters will focus on key elements of R-series applications and discuss strategies to help investigators prepare a competitive submission.
-Join our email list to be notified.
+Attend our two-day grantsmanship training for faculty and research administrative staff leading up the NIH SuRE R16 application deadline of May 28.
+Our presenters will focus on key elements of R-series applications and discuss strategies to help investigators prepare a competitive submission.
+Be sure to register to receive your Zoom link.

 - Specific Aims: Hear strategies for structuring your Specific Aims to establish context and rationale for your research, setting the stage for the entire grant application.